CosmosDB/labs/java/labs/07-transactions-with-continuation.md

 ### Execute Bulk Delete Stored Procedure from Java SDK

-1. In the Visual Studio Code pane, double click the **Program.cs** file to open it in the editor.
+1. In the Visual Studio Code pane, double click the **Lab07Main.java** file to open it in the editor.

 1. Locate the **main** method and delete any existing code: